 Chief Daniel Doellinger

 The police department was formed by town board resolution on July 22, 1975.
 The resolution created the police department and made all of the existing constables into police officers.
 The chief constable, Victor Roggia, became the first chief of police.

 The police department served the community with part-time police officers and no specific coverage schedule until 1991, when the first full-time police officer (Officer Teresa [Kohol] Dobbertin) was hired.
 The first full-time police chief (Chief Dennis Nolan) was hired in 1992.
 The first full-time detective was promoted in 2000 (Det.
 Sal Ardisi) and the first full-time sergeant was promoted in 2001 (Sgt.
 Dan Doellinger).

-In 1994, the department began providing regular coverage to the town for sixteen hours a day, supplemented by the New York State Police overnight, until January of 2007 when round-the-clock coverage began.
+In 1994, the department began providing regular coverage to the town for sixteen hours a day, supplemented by the New York State Police overnight, until January of 2007 when full-time 24 hour coverage began.

 - Tactical Response Unit

 - Police Chiefs Association of Orange County